Inline Skating Tricks for Beginners

 Every inline skater must learn how to do the T-Stop.
 If you learn this stopping trick, you can stop any time you like without using brakes.
 Beginner rollerblades usually have brakes, but how will you be stopping when you start riding speed skates or rough-road rollerblades?
 That’s where the T-stop comes into play.

 To do the T-stop, all you need to do is to lift your back foot and position it perpendicular to the direction you’re rolling in.
-The toe of the supporting foot — the foot you’re gliding with — points to the side of the road or sidewalk while the other points forward.
+The toe of the supporting foot — the foot you’re gliding with — points forwards while the T-braking foot points to the side of the road or sidewalk.

 So, keep your balance as you roll and then put your back foot down onto the ground.
 As you place the foot down, shift your weight to the other foot.
 Once the foot contacts the ground, start dragging it.
 That creates friction, and it’s that friction that brings you to a stop.